Public hearing scheduled for revised Special Order by Consent (SOC) for 1,4-dioxane discharges

 Go to this link to sign up (deadline is by 12 noon on Dec.
 9) to speak: https://forms.office.com/Pages/ResponsePage.aspx?id=3IF2etC5mkSFw-zCbNftGRcM2xmuszROiks3JDQp2_RUOE83MDlQTDA5VUxHUFNDOTQzR0tDMElYUC4u Public Hearing Date and Location: Wednesday, December 9, 2020 at 6:00 PM via Webex.
 Participants can join the meeting starting at 5:45 PM.

 The proposed order addresses issues related to the discharge of elevated levels of 1,4-dioxane from the wastewater treatment plan to South Buffalo Creek in the Cape Fear River Basin.
 1,4-dioxane is an emerging compound that EPA has identified as a likely human carcinogen.
 Link to article.

-NCDEQ also issued Notices of Violation against Greensboro and Reidsville regarding 1,4 Dioxane discharges from their wastewater treatment plant.
+Last year, NCDEQ issued Notices of Violation against Greensboro and Reidsville regarding 1,4 Dioxane discharges from their wastewater treatment plant.

-The North Carolina Department of Environmental Quality has issued notices of violation for the municipalities of Reidsville and Greensboro for their releases of the toxic compound 1,4-Dioxane into the Haw River basin earlier this summer and fall.
+The North Carolina Department of Environmental Quality issued notices of violation for the municipalities of Reidsville and Greensboro for their releases of the toxic compound 1,4-Dioxane into the Haw River basin earlier in the summer and fall of 2019.
 1,4-dioxane is used for a wide variety of industrial and manufacturing purposes.
 It causes liver and kidney damage and likely causes cancer.
 The spike of 1,4-dioxane on the Haw River was present downstream in Pittsboro’s drinking water supply.
 Read the full press release from HRA HERE.